 Prior to pursuing a law career, Salma held senior positions at the Economic Development Board of her native country Bahrain, where she advised on economic and fiscal policy and led economic reform initiatives focused on social welfare, land reform, business regulatory reform, and small and medium enterprise growth.
 Earlier at the Bahrain Ministry of Finance, she served as senior economist, international trade negotiator, and lead liaison on Bahrain’s Free Trade Agreement with the United States.
 She also worked as a strategy consultant in the energy sector and held positions as a political analyst and researcher.

-Salma received her JD from Northwestern Pritzker School of Law and holds an MA in International Law and Government from Georgetown University, an MA in Middle East Comparative Politics from the American University, and a BA in Economics and Mathematics from the University of Pennsylvania.
+Salma holds a JD from Northwestern University Pritzker School of Law, an MA in Government and International Law from Georgetown University, an MA in International Affairs with a concentration in Middle Eastern Studies from the American University, and a BA in Economics from the University of Pennsylvania.